mrkamel/redstream/README.md

   end
 end
 ```

-You should run a consumer per (stream_name, name) tuple on multiple hosts for
-high availability.
-They'll use a redis based locking mechanism to ensure that
-only one consumer is consuming messages per tuple while the others are
-hot-standbys, i.e. they'll take over in case the currently active instance
-dies.
-The same stands for delayers and trimmers.

 More concretely, `after_save`, `after_touch` and `after_destroy` only write
 "delay" messages to an additional redis stream.
 Delay message are exactly like